Breastfeeding From One Breast: Causes, Side Effects And Tips

 • Normal skin turgor; you may check this by gently pinching and releasing the skin from the abdomen and see how it goes back to normal.

-Note: Contact your healthcare provider if you are concerned that your baby is not getting enough milk through one-sided breastfeeding.
+Contact your healthcare provider if you are concerned that your baby is not getting enough milk through one-sided breastfeeding.
+They might suggest to you foods that increase breast milk.

 protip_icon Did you know?